 adt

 Abstract Data Types (ADT) module.
 This module currently provides Queue and Stack.
-You can individually import Queue or Stack by using import statement: import adt/queue
+You can individually import Queue or Stack by using import statement: import adt/queue or import adt/stack.

 There are no constants.